Flyiso/ingreadient-check/README.md

 1) record labels to make application usable on containers with label wrapped around.

-TODO: Depth estimator necessary? could still be used to determine how much 'space' a pixel may use?

-TODO: manage areas w depth value < 5 (use contours instead?)

-TODO: test to crop as large as possible rectangular image from by-text-rotated image

-TODO: Test label_video_reader with more videos and images to modify and make application
-      usable for all kinds of ingredients lists.

-TODO: try use depth as guide when correcting perspective.

-TODO: control of distance between images in each merge?.
-TODO: Try to use panorama mode for stitcher every x
-      merge(with high thresh?) to avoid loosing first img section

-TODO: try panorama mode when scans not working?
-TODO: try to also warp img before merge-
-      take both images into consideration and adjust accordingly?

-TODO: make it runable on mobile devices.
-      (less pytesseract? more efficient ways to find text region? image segmentation? huggingface?)

-TODO: error when no contour found- create early escape/error management(check DINO)

-TODO: Manage error in stitcher, try to add more images.

-TODO: ad text read method for when full image is finally merged.

-TODO: Instead of calling dino model for each segmentation, re-use first segmented outline & try
-      find similar shape in frame? (makes application faster/more suitable for small devices?)
-      -TRY -object-tracking- add frame to merge evenly distanced.

-TODO: modify for live usage.
-      1-segment label- detect label before asking user to keep item at same distance and start to turn it. (paint label-shaped box on screen to guide user?)
-            a. use that box to detect difference between current and last frame to decide what frames to merge? - could make segmentation part of program less demanding?
-      2. -Live updates of panorama img- force end for video,(improve quality/merge again afterwards?)
-      3. Make it return the final image- connect it all to class/code that connect it to everything else needed for database creation.

-TODO:  Try to 'force' merge by adjusting flattening/remapping until success.
-       then move on to next frame. (might solve bad flattening?)

 2) add option to add label by photo for fully visible labels.

 3) Detect words on ingredient label, filter and save by target language.